waiyeonglee/Happy-Pals/README.md

 ## Acknowledgements

 - We utilized https://nicepage.com/ to build our HTML pages and expedite the design and layout process
-- Our media that were used as samples in the web app are sourced from https://soundcloud.com/ and https://www.youtube.com/
+- Our sample media used in the web app are sourced from https://soundcloud.com/ and https://www.youtube.com/